hinterlab/irxssauth/README.md

 To enable protection on staging site domains from access by external visitors, put the following in _ss_environment.php file:

 `define('IRX_USE_STAGE_AUTH', true);`
-IMPORTANT: Remove or set it to be false when you visit the site for the first time of this session and need to do dev/build or a flush.
+IMPORTANT: Remove or set it to be false when you visit the site for the first time in this session and need to do dev/build or a flush.

 This can also trigger a "noindex" tag to be added to pages and prevent staging sites from indexing by search engines like Google, just put this in the < head > of the main Page.ss template: